Surface force

 Surface force denoted fs is the force that acts across an internal or external surface element in a material body.

+Normal forces and shear forces between objects are types of surface force.
+All cohesive forces and contact forces between objects are considered as surface forces.

 Surface force can be decomposed into two perpendicular components: normal forces and shear forces.
 A normal force acts normally over an area and a shear force acts tangentially over an area.